 Since I live in the northern hemisphere, this is very focused on autumn-turning-into-winter.
 If you live in the southern hemisphere, then your seasons are reverse– so consider seasons changing from spring to summer.

 Zodiac Signs & Associations

 October has two zodiac signs: Libra, the scales, and Scorpio, the scorpion.
-Here are some associations and keywords for those two zodiac signs (edited slightly for relevancy):
+Here are some associations and keywords for those two zodiac signs: